 In June 2016 on the Icelandic initiative rector of the University of Iceland Jón Atli Benediktsson paid a visit to Moscow, during which documents on scientific and educational cooperation with the Moscow State University, the Higher School of Economy and the Russian State Archive of Social and Political History were signed.

 In October 2017, during the visit of the delegation of the Arkhangelsk region to Iceland headed by the governor Igor Orlov, Memorandums of Understanding were signed between the University of Reykjavik, University of Iceland and the Northern (Arctic) Federal University named after M.V.
 Lomonosov (NArFU), which is a recognized center of scientific research and education in the Russian Arctic.
+In November 2018, a partnership agreement was signed between Murmansk State Technical University and Akureyri University, in January 2021 - between St. Petersburg State University and the University of Iceland.

 In November 2019, with the support of the Russkiy Mir Foundation, the project of the Árni Magnússon Institute for Icelandic Studies in Reykjavik on digitization of Icelandic-Russian and Russian-Icelandic dictionaries and its publication on the website of the Institute.